South Indian Filter Coffee

 It is also called meter coffee, as serving requires pulling the coffee between two utensils from a distance.
 Earlier, the servers would pull it from approximately a 1-meter distance, hence the name.

-This South Indian filter kapi is strong, flavorful, sweet, and frothy.
-It is served in all South Indian-style restaurants and Darshinies (Roadside South Indian Eateries).
-If you visit a South Indian friend, there is no way you can leave without being served a tumbler of homemade kaapi.
+This strong, flavorful, sweet, and frothy South Indian filter kapi is served in all South Indian-style restaurants and Darshinies (Roadside South Indian Eateries).
+If you visit a South Indian friend, you cannot leave without being served a tumbler of homemade kaapi.

 Traditionally, this aromatic coffee is served in a small tumbler and a dabara (container, cup) that is used to cool and mix it.

 Pouring the kapi between the tumbler and the dabara creates the classic frothy layer over it.
-This process makes an excellent coffee that is irresistible.
+This process makes an excellent, irresistible coffee.

-Depending on your home use, you can buy a small or large brass or a stainless steel coffee filter.
+Depending on your home use, you can buy a small, medium, or large coffee filter.

 This filter comes in 4 parts.
 The lower container is where the decoction (brewed coffee) collects.